paragkatkar/katacoda-scenarios-1/k8s-daemonset-w-node-affinity/intro.md

 ## Educational Objective
-The objective of this scenario is to demonstrate how to create and deploy a Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) that is bound to a specific Kubernetes worker node according to a label that must exist on at least on node in the cluster.
+The objective of this scenario is to demonstrate how to create and deploy a Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) that is bound to a specific Kubernetes worker node according to a label that must exist on at least one node in the cluster.

 ## What You Need To Know Before You Start